FlorentSimonnot/RayTracer/README.md

 ## You need the SDL2 libraries installed to be able to compil & run the program
    * Here is a link to how to do it on the different platforms https://wiki.libsdl.org/Installation
-   * This program should be run on a linux OS, we didn't try on others one, free to you to try and give feedback :)
+   * This program should be run on a linux OS, we didn't try on others one, feel free to try and give feedback :)

 ## How to use it :

 * Usage using command line:
   * Go in the "build" directory
   * run "cmake .."
   * run "make"
   * run the program ( options are written below )

 * Program options :
     * You need at least the -n option with another option such as -i for the input file or -r to randomly generate items